-Overuse injuries such as elbow lateral epicondylalgia and de Quervain’s tenosynovitis of the thumb are caused by repetitive movements arm movements especially at high-velocities as is required in squash.
+Overuse injuries such as elbow lateral epicondylalgia and de Quervain’s tenosynovitis of the thumb are caused by repetitive movements of arm movements especially at high velocities as is required in squash.

 The wrist/thumb can be worsened with gripping and turning your wrist over and as a result, can affect your ability to perform wristy or powerful shots.

-For eye/facial injuries, these usually occur when either a racquet or the balls collide with the eye or face.
+Eye/facial injuries, usually occur when either a racquet or the balls collide with the eye or face.
 Some injuries can be quite severe and require immediate medical attention to prevent loss of vision.
 Safety eyewear is recommended.

 Shoulder injuries, particularly acromioclavicular joint sprains (tip of the shoulder), can occur with impact by diving or collide with the wall.
 This can cause a disruption of the ligaments that attach your shoulder to your clavicle (collarbone).
 Similarly, falls/collisions with hard surfaces can cause injury to the wrist, hand, and elbow.